nodemailer/ethereal-www/docs/faq.md

 #### 2\.
 How can I use it

-Ethereal accounts can be created by Nodemailer using the `nodemailer.createTestAccount(callback)` method.
+Ethereal accounts can be created by Nodemailer using the `nodemailer.createTestAccount(callback)` method (or if you want to create accounts the old way, then from the [login page](/login)).
 This method requests a new account (or uses a cached account) from Ethereal and returns related information.
 All Ethereal accounts look exactly as any other SMTP service account.
 For applications trying to send mail there's no difference whatsoever.

 #### 3\.
 Where is the message URL